 Android | iOS

-It may be controversial but without a doubt, Uber is one of the most useful apps for budding entrepreneurs.
+It may be controversial, but Uber is undoubtedly one of the most useful apps for budding entrepreneurs.

-You have to make sure that you are punctual in every business meeting and Uber provides a reliable way to travel from one place to another.
+You have to be punctual in every business meeting, and Uber provides a reliable way to travel from one place to another.
 To hell with waiting for a cab.
 An Uber ride is just a tap away.

 Asana